amr3k/share-with-hsoub-io/README.md

 # share-with-hsoub-io

-A wordpress plugin to enable fast link sharing with Hsoub I/O
+A tiny wordpress plugin to enable sharing links to Hsoub I/O